-1. Any unclaimed prize of a Class II or Class III gaming activity shall be retained by the owner of the gaming activity or enterprise for ninety days after the prize is available to be claimed.
-Any person who fails to claim a prize during such time shall forfeit all rights to the prize, and the amount of the prize shall be awarded to the Tribe.
+- в.
+Forfeiture. - Any unclaimed prize of a Class II or Class III gaming 1.

+activity shall be retained by the owner of the gaming activity or enterprise for ninety days after the prize is available to be claimed.
+Any person who fails to claim a prize during such a time shall forfeit all rights to the prize, and the amount of the prize shall be awarded to the Tribe.

-2. Any prize won by a person under the age of eighteen (18) shall be forfeited as a violation of Section 8 of this Ordinance.
+2. Any prize won by a person under the age of twenty-one (21) shall be forfeited as a violation of Section 8 of this Ordinance.
 Any such prize shall be awarded to the Tribe, and the approximate consideration paid by the minor shall be refunded to the minor.